matthewberger/matthewberger.github.io/teaching/vaml/spring2020/project/index.md

 You will then formulate a project proposal.
 The proposal should include the following:

 * **Basic Info:** Project title.
-A link to your Notebook for the project.
-The Notebook will serve as a sort of living document for your project; _everything_ you do will go here, beit any writing/documentation (using Markdown), as well as your code.
+A link to your notebook for the project.
+The notebook will serve as a sort of living document for your project; _everything_ you do will go here, beit any writing/documentation (using Markdown), as well as your code.
 * **Description:** Provide a brief description (1 paragraph) of what you propose to do.
 * **Background:** Motivate your project (1 page).
 What is the importance of the problem you are addressing?
 What is existing work in addressing your problem?
 How does existing work fall short?
 What is the novelty of your proposed work?
 * **Tasks:** Provide a task decomposition for addressing your problem (2-3 paragraphs).
 How is your visualization going to address the problem you are solving?